rstudio/rstudio-conf-2022-program/teaching-data-science/mobile-low-bandwidth-low-tech.md

 talk_id: 22212
 talk_slug: mobile-low-bandwidth-low-tech
 talk_type: regular
+talk_tags: [data-for-good, interop, story, teaching]
 session_slug: teaching-data-science
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Mobile, Low-Bandwidth and Low-Tech.
-The Story of Chi-Square Mobile.
+talk_title: "Mobile, Low-Bandwidth and Low-Tech.
+The Story of Chi-Square Mobile."
 # A short version of the title, suitable for small displays
 talk_title_short: Mobile, Low-Bandwidth and Low-Tech.
 The Story of Chi-Square Mobile.
 # A link to your talk's materials, when ready